 Your business strengths provide you with opportunities.
 Your weaknesses pose a threat.

-Bottom left, itemise your weaknesses, which could be lack of capital, renting premises, skills shortage, being stock-heavy, overdependence on a few customers, paying minimum wages and so on.
+In the bottom left-hand section itemise your weaknesses.
+This could include lack of capital, renting premises, skills shortage, being stock-heavy, overdependence on a few customers, paying the minimum wage and so on.

 Opportunities and threats

-List business opportunities top right (your strengths will guide you).
+Next, list business opportunities in the top right-hand section, using what you have written down as your strengths to guide you.
 For example, healthy cash flow offers the opportunity to borrow money to develop your business, while having the latest technology might allow you to develop a new product or increase current output.
 A market-leading position might enable you to buy a competitor and secure a larger market share.

-Finally, bottom right, write down all the threats your business faces (many will be a result of your weaknesses).
+Finally, in the bottom right-hand section, write down all the threats your business faces, many will be a result of your weaknesses.
 For example, overdependence on a few customers will have serious repercussions if one of them goes bust or decides to buy from another supplier, while only paying minimum wages can force good employees to go elsewhere.

 Not all threats are caused by a firm's internal weaknesses, of course.
 Interest rate rises can have a catastrophic effect, as can cheap imports, fuel-price rises and so on.

-Seek the opinions of others whose opinions you value, maybe a senior employee, fellow manager, owner of a non-competitor business or professional business adviser.
+When drawing up a strategy to act on the findings of your SWOT analysis, seek the opinions of others whose opinions you value - maybe a senior employee, fellow manager, owner of a non-competitor business or professional business adviser.
 They might be able to provide additional input.

 When the document is finalised you can begin to devise a business-management/development strategy aimed at capitalising on opportunities and dealing with or warding off threats.

 Your management strategy is also likely to involve safeguarding and enhancing your strengths, while addressing your weaknesses with practical solutions.
-The opportunities you have highlighted can also help you to draw up (or change emphasis within an existing) marketing plan.
+The opportunities you have highlighted can also help you draw up a marketing plan or revise an existing one.